opendp/smartnoise-sdk/CI_FIX.md

 **Exit criteria:** the repo has a modern, uv-based PR gate for SQL and synth that can validate PR #626 without relying on stale package publishing behavior.

 **Phase 2 handoff:** `sql.yml`, `synth.yml`, `lint_sql.yml`, and `synth_lint.yml` now use `.github/actions/setup-python-uv` and current checkout majors.
-The SQL test job keeps the 3.9-3.12 support-window matrix, while the single-version synth and SQL lint jobs now default to 3.12. `synth.yml` installs local `sql` before `synth`, its pull request paths now include `sql/snsql/**` plus `sql/pyproject.toml`, `synth/pyproject.toml` now declares `disjoint-set` so MST tests install cleanly through package metadata, and `synth/tests/requirements.txt` now pins `scikit-learn<1.8` to stay compatible with the current `diffprivlib` path.
+The SQL test job now tracks the 3.10-3.14 support-window matrix, while the single-version synth and SQL lint jobs still default to 3.12. `synth.yml` installs local `sql` before `synth`, its pull request paths now include `sql/snsql/**` plus `sql/pyproject.toml`, `synth/pyproject.toml` now declares `disjoint-set` so MST tests install cleanly through package metadata, and `synth/tests/requirements.txt` now pins `scikit-learn<1.8` to stay compatible with the current `diffprivlib` path.
 Phase 2 also fixed an upper-bound off-by-one in `synth/snsynth/transform/bin.py` and added a regression test so the factory/MST coverage stays green under the modernized workflow. `synth_lint.yml` was modernized on the same helper but remains manual-only because the existing synth tree still has unrelated flake8 debt.
 Phase 3 should carry the same helper into `postgres.yml`, `mysql.yml`, and `windows.yml` while reevaluating database service/container setup instead of the old OS-level package bootstraps.

 ## Phase 3 - Refresh local database integration workflows